London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Connaught is the smaller and more-discreet of the two Maybourne flagships in Mayfair (Claridge's is the larger sibling).
-The hotel sits at the centre of Carlos Place, two blocks from Berkeley Square, and has been operating as a luxury hotel since 1897 (after a fifteen-year ru…
+Why for business: The Connaught is the smaller and more-discreet of the two Maybourne flagships in Mayfair (Claridge's is the larger sibling).
+The hotel sits at the centre of Carlos Place, two blocks from Berkeley Square, and has been operating as a luxury hotel since 1897 (the rebuilt Coburg, renamed The Connaught in 1917).

-Best room: The Apartment (the multi-bedroom flagship) or a Mayfair Suite for the working tier.
+Best room: The Apartment (the multi-bedroom flagship) or a Mayfair Suite for the step below.

 The Dorchester